5 Onboarding Tips to Boost Employee Engagement and Retention

 • 54% increase employee engagement.

-To prevent new hires from leaving (costing you money, time, and reputation), you need to focus your onboarding efforts on activities that connect the individual with the company and give them the tools they need to be successful.
 Here are five tips that will help you design a great onboarding experience, and allow you to transform new hires into satisfied and engaged employees faster.

 Start the process ASAP

-However, there are small (but critical) things that you can do during this period that will demonstrate your commitment to the process, as well as slightly unburden new employees during their first few days at the company.
+This process is called pre-boarding, and, of course, pre-boarding is not an intensive process, but there are, nevertheless, small (but critical) things that you can do during this period that will demonstrate your commitment to the process, and slightly unburden new employees during their first few days at the company.

-• Communicate company policies and procedures — this way new hires have a chance to ask questions and clear up ambiguities.
+• Communicate company policies and procedures.
+This way, new hires have a chance to ask questions and clear up ambiguities.

-• Distribute logins and credentials — have your IT department contact the employee to set them up with all the necessary accounts.
+• Distribute logins and credentials.
+Have your IT department contact the employee to set them up with all the necessary accounts.

 Have a plan and commit to the long-haul